MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 #### correctindex

 #### option_explanations
 As in the parent question, this contains an explanation corresponding to each option.
-Where correct, they should reinforce undersstning.
+Where correct, they should reinforce understanding.
 For incorrect options, they should working though all the steps a student should have done, allowing them to see exactly why they are wrong.

-These feilds are then repeated for every step in the breakdown.
+These fields are then repeated for every step in the breakdown.

 ## calculated content
 This content will be calculated after and does not need to be generated.